remylii/fatdust/README.md

 ## Migrations

 This is work only create `.sql` file.
+If you use db, you execute file yourself.

 ```
 $ ./migrations/create.sql {table_name}